-Welcome to the 2017-18 academic year!
+Welcome to the 2019-20 academic year!

-In fact, the work we do in our classrooms and through the Undergraduate Writing Center extends into every other room on campus, in every department, right up to, and past, graduation.
+In fact, the work we do in our classrooms and through our Undergraduate Writing Center extends into every other room on campus, in every department, right up to, and past, graduation.

-Here are just a few of them:
+Here are a few more highlights:

 As you see, Writing Programs uses writing as a tool for inclusive teaching and for outreach, for campus-wide collaborations, for student empowerment and community building, and for innovative thinking.

 I’m thrilled to be a part of the impact that Writing Programs makes in the lives of students and teachers.

 Please contact me if you’d like to get involved with any of our many initiatives or you’re interested in learning more about Writing Programs.

 Director, Writing Programs